8:25 Registration and Continental Breakfast

 Matt is a member of the North Carolina, Wake County and Federal Bar Associations, North Carolina Business Court the Defense Research Institute.

-magna cum laude, from Harvard University in 2000 and his J.D. degree, with high honors, from Duke University School of Law in 2006.
+magna cum laude, from Harvard University and his J.D., with high honors, from Duke University School of Law.

 Matt is a founder and regular writer for the

 North Carolina Appellate Practice Blog, which provides news, information, tips and resources for practicing law in North Carolina's state and federal appellate courts.